 Blueberries and Raspberries

-These simple additions to your daily meals will go a long way in helping you boost your immune system.
-Make sure you eat these before and during the flu season to strengthen your immune system.
+These simple additions to your daily meals can go a long way in helping boost the immune system.
+Make sure you eat these foods before, during and out of the flu season to reap their many benefits.

-In addition, don’t forget to get adequate sleep, limit stress, don’t run yourself down, exercise, sweat and eat healthy.
+In addition, don’t forget to get adequate sleep, limit stress, don’t run yourself down, exercise and eat healthy.